In A Spectacular World’s First, A Drone Saves The Lives Of Two Teens [Video]

 — TIME (@TIME) January 18, 2018

-Although Little Ripper is the first drone to perform such spectacular rescue, it is not the first drone to save lives.
-Drones have been used to deliver life saving blood to remote places such as Rwanda.
-According to The Guardian, a trip delivering blood which could take four hours, takes an average of half an hour.
+Although Little Ripper is the first drone to perform such a spectacular rescue, it is not the first drone to save lives.
+Drones have been used to deliver life-saving blood to remote places such as Rwanda.
+According to The Guardian, a trip delivering blood which could take four hours takes an average of half an hour via a drone.

 This revolutionary method of delivery has been made possible by a partnership between Zipline, a Silicon Valley robotics company, and the Rwanda’s health ministry.
 So far, it has delivered more than 5,500 units of blood often in life-or-death situations.

-The company aims to deliver a range of medical products – including blood transfusion supplies, HIV medication, antimalarials, sutures and UV tubes – to four bases in Tanzania, supporting more than 1,000 clinics.
+The company aims to deliver a range of medical products – including blood transfusion supplies, HIV medication, antimalarials, sutures, and UV tubes – to four bases in Tanzania, supporting more than 1,000 clinics.